-After more than a year of intense rumbling, the greatest show on Earth began in Iceland in March 2021.
+The greatest show on Earth started in Iceland in March 2021.
 Reykjanes kicked into action and coughed up a new volcano in Geldingadalur, a secluded valley below Fagradalsfjall.
-What followed is a series of breathtaking events so incredible it has blown the minds of many people around the world.
+What followed is a series of breathtaking events so incredible it has blown the minds of people around the world.
 Multiple craters appeared, erupting simultaneously, until one of them took over and turned into a giant lava geyser.
-It’s one of the most versatile eruptions the world has ever witnessed.
-Read all about the extraordinary Fagradalsfjall volcano (and how to get there) in this extensive article.
+Fagradalsfjall is one of the most versatile eruptions the world has ever witnessed.
+Read all about this extraordinary volcano (and how to get there) in this extensive article.

 Útigönguhöfði is that ridiculously steep mountain you see looming everywhere in Thórsmörk and on the way down from Fimmvörðuháls.
 Climbing it is as challenging as pronouncing its name… The impressive Hvannárgil canyon runs below its slopes and together they form a beautiful circuit, with jaw-dropping views from one end to the other.
 See how to get there, and combine this walk with Hvannárgil canyon or the lower part of the Fimmvörðuháls route.
 Be prepared for some serious crawling up the rocks on either side!